Consistent monitoring of quantum fluctuations

 We can compute $\mathcal{S}_m$ and $\mathcal{S} $ because $\rho_A$ is a Gaussian state completely characterized by \eqref{eq:main}.
 We find that the second Renyi entropy has a simple expression~\cite{Jorge},

-where the trace is over a $n$-dimensional space.
+where the trace is over an $n$-dimensional space.
 All other entropies also depend only on the matrix $ \mathbf{C}$, See End Matter for explicit formulas~\eqref{eq:S-Renyi},\eqref{eq:S-vn} and their derivation.
 Intriguingly, the entropies do not depend on the susceptibility $\chi$, which however appears as soon as we view the ancillas as measurement devices: $\chi$ affects the outcome distribution, and also measurement-induced purification~\cite{cao2025planckian}.
-In a sense, the ancillas keep a hidden record of the ``intrinsic'' fluctuation statistics, which can be revealed by a canonical transform [see \eqref{eq:canonical} in End Matter].
+In a sense, the ancillas keep a hidden record of the ``intrinsic'' fluctuation statistics, which can be revealed by a canonical transform [see \eqref{eq:canonical} in Appendix].

 \textit{Discussion.}-- We showed that $\bigO(\sqrt{V})$ fluctuations in many-body quantum systems cannot be consistently monitored in general.
 Measurements that can probe such fluctuations must be fine-grained enough to modify them.
 The non-consistency is a feature of quantum many-body systems away from any semiclassical limit, and is fundamentally different from the detector reaction in classical physics.
 The latter always exists in practice, but can be arbitrarily reduced without sacrificing measurement precision.
 Remark also that the intensive mean value of a macroscopic quantity, $Q/V$, can be monitored by much coarser measurements, with $\gamma_t \sim 1/\sqrt{V}$, and thus consistently in the thermodynamic limit~\cite{halliwell-hydro,classicality-thermalization}.